I recently rounded a corner with my life list. I have successfully overcome inertia and am now completing a new bucket list item about every ten days.

 The Super Bowl Challenge

 On September 22nd, I made a list of the 70 people who have most inspired me in my life.
-(Tip: This is a great resource on finding important people’s e-mail addresses) I then took a leap and e-mailed all of them in order to propose a challenge.
+(Tip: This is a great resource on finding important people’s e-mail addresses) I then took a leap and e-mailed all of them to propose a challenge.

 Subject: I have an extra super bowl ticket, you interested?